Configuring SCIM User Provisioning With Azure Active Directory

 Defining the Mapping for User Provisioning

 After creating automatic user provisioning, you need to define the mapping for the provisioning by mapping the source attribute to the target attribute.
-In this, the source attribute is the attribute of the user in Azure AD.
-The target attribute is the attribute of the user that is sent from Azure to the Staffbase platform.
+In this, the source attribute is the attribute of the user in Microsoft Entra ID.
+The target attribute is the attribute of the user that is sent from Microsoft Entra ID to the Staffbase platform.

-Learn more about how to customize user provisioning attribute-mappings in Azure Active Directory.
+Learn more about how to customize user provisioning attribute-mappings in Microsoft Entra ID.

 1. Expand the Mappings section in the enterprise application you created and click Provision Azure Active Directory Users.